Data-driven upper bounds and event attribution for unprecedented heatwaves: Materials and Methods

 The risk probabilities are then used to quantify the effect of human-induced GHG forcing on the most extreme temperatures.
-Specifically, we conduct extreme event attribution \citep[EEA;][]{national2016attribution} systematically across all real-impossible events events to compare the present-day probability of experiencing temperatures at least as extreme as the observed TXx with corresponding pre-industrial probabilities via the ``risk ratio'' $RR$ \citep{Paciorek2018}. $RR>1$ implies that increases to GHG forcing cause temperatures at least as large as the observed TXx to become more common, while $RR<1$ implies the opposite.
-Three other cases are possible: $RR=\infty$ means that the TXx measurement is impossible \textit{without} climate change (i.e., it has non-zero probability under present-day conditions but zero probability under pre-industrial conditions); $RR=0$ means that the TXx measurement is made impossible by climate change (i.e., it has zero probability under present-day conditions but non-zero probability under pre-industrial conditions); and finally $RR= 0/0$ wherein the risk ratio is mathematically undefined (i.e., the event is impossible in either climate).
-While traditional approaches to EEA are based on the concept of Pearl causality \citep{Hannart2015,Philip2020}, our statistical counterfactual approach instead utilizes a Granger-causal framework \citep{Granger1969} using observations only.
-Granger-causal attribution statements are a somewhat weaker form of causality but are nonetheless useful as they motivate dynamical studies and enhance attribution confidence by using multiple analysis techniques to explore the causes of climate change.
+Specifically, we conduct extreme event attribution \citep[EEA;][]{national2016attribution} systematically across all \st{real-impossible} \newTxt{unprecedented} events events to compare the present-day probability of experiencing temperatures at least as extreme as the observed TXx with corresponding pre-industrial probabilities via the ``risk ratio'' $RR$ \citep{Paciorek2018}. $RR>1$ implies that increases to GHG forcing cause temperatures at least as large as the observed TXx to become more common, while $RR<1$ implies the opposite.
+Three other cases are possible\newTxt{, all involving cases where the risk probabilities are zero (and hence the event is ``impossible'')}: $RR=\infty$ means that the TXx measurement is impossible \textit{without} climate change (i.e., it has non-zero probability under present-day conditions but zero probability under pre-industrial conditions); $RR=0$ means that the TXx measurement is made impossible by climate change (i.e., it has zero probability under present-day conditions but non-zero probability under pre-industrial conditions); and finally $RR= 0/0$ wherein the risk ratio is mathematically undefined (i.e., the event is impossible in either climate). \st{While traditional approaches to EEA are based on the concept of Pearl causality (Hannart et al., 2015), Philip et al., 2020), our statistical counterfactual approach instead utilizes a Granger-causal framework (Granger, 1969) using observations only.
+Granger-causal attribution statements are a somewhat weaker form of causality but are nonetheless useful as they motivate dynamical studies and enhance attribution confidence by using multiple analysis techniques to explore the causes of climate change.}